wildtechgarden/server-alpine-linux-docs4web/src/install-on-raspberry-pi/_index.md

 ## Existing Documentation

-There are guides that are a bit of a mess on the [Alpine wiki](https://wiki.alpinelinux.org/)
+There are guides that are a bit of a mess on the [Alpine wiki](https://wiki.alpinelinux.org/).
+I suppose so are these, by they are _my_ mess.

 <https://wiki.alpinelinux.org/wiki/Raspberry_Pi>
 <https://wiki.alpinelinux.org/wiki/Classic_install_or_sys_mode_on_Raspberry_Pi>